bump-sh/docs/src/_help/hubs/create-and-manage-hubs.md

 ## Group by categories

 Categories are visible on the homepage of your hub and allow you to organize the documentation.
-You can add one or more categories to your documentation directly from their settings.
+You can add one or more categories to them by reaching the documentation settings.
 From the settings, you can choose to display the documentation sorted by categories.

 ![](/images/help/categories.png)